 During the Fall and Winter quarters, first year students are assigned to groups that meet at various agencies in the community.
 Students are provided with an opportunity to understand the current agency-based organization, policy, and practice of social work across selected populations, the micro/macro continuum, and fields of practice in the Greater Los Angeles Metropolitan area.
-Each group rotates between modules that explore: Public Child Welfare (PCW) / School and Youth Services; Mental Health Services; Health Services; Aging Services; and Inter-Agency Community Based Services (Skid Row Module).
+Each group rotates between modules that explore: Public Child Welfare (PCW) / School and Youth Services; Mental Health Services; Health Services; Aging Services; and Inter-Agency Community Based Services.
 Each module is designed and attended by a team of social work field education faculty in collaboration with agency-based social workers.
-Most first year modules take place on Fridays.
-Because of COVID-19 some of these modules will not be offered.
-More information will be released during Fall and Winter quarter.
+Most first year modules take place in September and on Fridays in Fall and Winter Quarters.
+More information will be released during Summer and Fall quarter.